 The Livermore Trail and a portion of the Greeley Ponds Trail follow old logging roads.
 During the summer they are used by hikers, mountain bikers and families as they are popular access routes to the many trails and forest roads that branch off them at various points.

-Greeley Ponds Trail: 3.2 miles to the first pond. (beginner first 1.5 miles / remainder advanced)
+Mileage: 3.2 miles to the first pond. (beginner first 1.5 miles / remainder advanced)

 This challenging ride winds through hardwood forest and parallels the Mad River.
-It crosses over several well built bridges and offers beautiful views of the Upper Mad River Valley and surrounding mountains.
+It crosses streams over several well built bridges and offers beautiful views of the Upper Mad River Valley and surrounding mountains.
 Watch for wildlife as you bike to these remote ponds.
 The area around the Ponds is beautiful and a designated scenic area.
 Upper Greeley Pond, with its dark aqua-green color, is a beautiful spot, surrounded by old growth timber and towering cliffs.
 By contrast, Lower Greeley Pond is shallow and more typical of a beaver pond.
 Both ponds offer trout fishing and an enjoyable place to have a picnic lunch.
 No fires or camping are permitted in the Greeley Ponds Scenic Area.

-Southern Portion: (beginner)
+Southern Portion: (Beginner)

 The route follows an old logging road (Livermore Road) and shortly emerges into the Depot Camp clearing, a busy logging site in the early 1900s.
 Beyond the clearing turn left and head north on the Greeley Ponds Trail.
 This old tote road travels over a fairly level grade through mostly hardwood forest, crossing the Mad River on a wooden bridge to its north bank.
 There are some rough and rocky spots but nothing is too difficult on this beginning stretch.
 At a spur trail (Flume Trail on the right) beginners can turn around here and backtrack to complete a nice 3 mile round trip.

-Northern Portion: (advanced)
+Northern Portion: (Intermediate, Advanced)

 The story changes here for the northern portion of the trail as it becomes increasingly narrower and more technically challenging single-track with roots, rocks, mud holes, log steps, loose rock stretches and hairy, technical climbs and descents.